Installing the Driver on Linux

-- Navigate to the folder that contains the driver RPM packages to install.
+Navigate to the directory that contains the driver RPM packages to install.

-- Enter the following command where RPMFileName is the file name of the RPM package containing the version of the driver that you want to install:
+<RPMFileName>is the file name of the RPM package containing the version of the driver that you want to install):

 The MapR Drill ODBC Driver typically resolves dependencies automatically.
 If not, error messages during the installation indicate that the package manager in your Linux distribution cannot resolve the dependencies automatically.
 In this case, manually install the packages.

 The following table provides a list of the MapR Drill ODBC Driver file locations and descriptions:

 ||32-bit shared libraries directory (will be created if you install the 32-bit driver).|

 ||64-bit shared libraries directory (will be created if you install the 64-bit driver)..|

 Step 3: Check the MapR Drill ODBC Driver Version

 To check the version of the driver you installed, use the following case-sensitive command on the terminal command line:

 rpm -qa | grep MapRDrill